keshavsingh4522/hacktoberfest/README.md

 ## Rules

-- Don't use filthy words and be welcome for beginners and other people in this community.
+- Don't use filthy words and welcome beginners and other people to this community.

 ---